Waqar Younis: Coaching career

 This tour was followed by a controversial tour of England as Pakistan headed in to the final Test match needing to win it to level the series 2–2.
 The News of the World broke the news that Mohammad Amir, Mohammad Asif and captain Salman Butt were involved in Spot-fixing.
 This saw the three players temporarily suspended and Pakistan lost by an innings and 225 runs – their biggest defeat in history.
 Low team morale meant the next two T20 matches were won comfortably by England, and the subsequent ODI series was won 3–2 by England as well.

 This was followed by a tour of Abu Dhabi against South Africa.
 Pakistan lost the first Twenty20 match by six wickets following a batting collapse.
 Pakistan also lost the ODI series of five matches 3–2.
 Pakistan won the second ODI due to Abdul Razzaq's superb performance of 109* off 72 balls.
 The Test series of two matches with South Africa was drawn.
 He also stated that now it was the time for Pakistan to rally and prepare for the World Cup.

 Pakistan started the World Cup campaign in a strong fashion winning 5 out their 6 group matches and finishing on top of their group.
 Pakistan went on to beat West Indies in the quarter-finals by 10 wickets but lost to India in the semi-finals by 29 runs.
 Waqar eventually stepped down as Pakistan coach in August 2011 citing personal reasons but a rift with captain Shahid Afridi may have been a contributing factor.

 In March 2013, it was announced that he would join Sunrisers Hyderabad as their bowling coach for the Indian Premier League 2013 season.

 In May 2014, Waqar was reappointed as the head coach of Pakistan Cricket team for a period of two years, commencing from June 2014, hence serving in that capacity for the second time.

-Waqar resigned from the position of Head Coach of Pakistani Cricket team, on April 4, 2016.
-Waqar said the reasons behind his resignation were cricket board's failure to work on his recommendations and leak of a confidential report after the World T20.
+Waqar resigned from the position of Head Coach of Pakistani Cricket team, on April 4, 2016, citing the cricket board's failure to work on his recommendations and leak of a confidential report after the World T20.
 He will serve as the head coach for Multan Sultans During the Third season of the Pakistan Super League.